Sabercat-Robotics-4146-FRC/RBSI-Experimentation/INSTALL.md

 1. Add your team number to the `.wpilib/wpilib_preferences.json` file.
-The generic Az-RBSI template contains a team number "0", and your code will not deploy properly if this variable is not set (*e.g.*, VSCode looks for the RoboRIO on IP address `10.TE.AM.2`, and it will not find anything if it tries to contact `10.0.0.2`.)
+The generic Az-RBSI template contains a team number "0", and your code will not deploy properly if this variable is not set (*i.e.*, since VSCode looks for the RoboRIO on IP address `10.TE.AM.2`, it will not find anything if it tries to contact `10.0.0.2`.)
 If you forget to change this value, you will get an error message when deploying code to your robot like: